MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-to-azure.md

 > * Create a service principal using the Azure CLI
 > * Create a service principal using Azure PowerShell
 > * Specify service principal credentials in environment variables
-> * Specify service principal credentials in a Terraform code block
+> * Specify service principal credentials in a Terraform provider block

 ## Terraform and Azure authentication scenarios